dda-dev/ornitho-client-python/README.rst

   - List observations
   - Get a single observation
+  - Create an observation
+  - Delete an observations
   - Search an observation
   - Search update or deletion since a given date